brantsbrain/brantsbrain-public/readme.md

 The majority of this was not written by me.
 Its source is referenced in the script, and was modified by me to compare two images' pixel layout.

+### ./DemoRanchShots

+Difficulty - Hard

+Currently in development, but I can tell it's going to be a doozy.

+### ./FileHashPuzzle

+Difficulty - Easy/Medium depending on hashlib experience

+The project was inspired by a puzzle I came across at a cyber competition.
+Check out the `readme.md` within it for more info.

+I've had experience with the hashlib library through `./PassCrack/HashCracker.py`, so I knew what I was getting into when I took on this one.
+If you don't have experience with the hashlib library, check out `./PassCrack/HashlibBasics.py` to see how it works.

+I built out `CountBots.py` in ~15 minutes during the competition.
+Afterwards I built `GenFileStructure.py` and `CleanUp.py` which each took 10 minutes or so.

 ### ./GroupMe

 Difficulty - Hard